casdoor/casdoor-website/docs/session/single-sign-out.md

 ---
-title: Single Sign-Out (SSO Logout)
+title: Single sign-out (SSO logout)
-description: Implement Single Sign-Out to log users out from all applications simultaneously
+description: Log users out from all applications in the organization at once.
-keywords: [SSO, Single Sign-Out, Logout, Session Management]
+keywords: [SSO, single sign-out, logout, session]
 authors: [leo220yuyaodog]
 ---

-## Introduction
+## Overview

-Single Sign-Out (SSO Logout) is a feature that allows you to log a user out from all applications in an organization simultaneously.
-When a user logs out from one application, they are automatically logged out from all other applications that are part of the same SSO ecosystem.
+**Single sign-out (SSO logout)** logs a user out from every application in the organization in one go.
+When they sign out from one app, all other apps in the same SSO setup are signed out as well.

-This is particularly useful in scenarios such as:
+Use it for:

 - **Security incidents**: Immediately terminate all active sessions when a security breach is detected
 - **Organization-wide logout policies**: Enforce logout across all services when users leave the organization or change roles
 - **Compliance requirements**: Ensure users are completely logged out from all systems when required by regulations
 - **User-initiated logout**: Allow users to log out from all applications with a single action

-## How SSO Logout Works
+## How it works

-Casdoor supports two logout modes controlled by the `logoutAll` parameter:
+The `logoutAll` parameter chooses the mode:

-**Full SSO Logout** (default, when `logoutAll=true` or not specified):
+**Full SSO logout** (default, `logoutAll=true` or omitted):

 1. **Delete all active sessions**: All active sessions for the user across all applications in the organization are terminated
 2. **Expire all access tokens**: All access tokens that were issued to the user are immediately invalidated